pivotal-cf/docs-cloudbees/Jenkins.html.md

 * Currently supported buildpacks are Java, Ruby, NodeJS
 * The operator's machine which is logged into Ops Manager installing the tile requires an internet connection to obtain the trial license
-* Test services are provisioned using the `jenkins` user, this requires this user to have access through the security groups to all of the possible test services that app developers will test against
+* Test services are provisioned using the `jenkins` user.
+This requires this user to have access through the security groups to all of the possible test services that app developers will test against.
 * Credentials for the CF CLI have to be passed in the shell step

 We hope to address all of these limitations in future releases.